Skip to content

 Grid-scale batteries

 Grid-scale battery storage is a technology that enables utilities and power system operators to store large amounts of energy for later use.
-They are also sometimes referred to as in front-of-the-meter battery storage systems (FTM) or utility-scale batteries.
+They are sometimes called front-of-the-meter battery storage systems (FTM) or utility-scale batteries.
 FTM grid-scale batteries are directly connected to the distribution network.
-This is important when it comes to demand response programmes and energy flexibility schemes.
+This is important when it comes to energy flexibility schemes.

 Behind the meter batteries (BTM Batteries)

 Behind-the-meter (BTM) BESS are smaller in their energy storage capacity than grid-scale batteries.
-They are stationary batteries that are installed on the customer’s site and are connected to the distribution system on the customer’s side of the utility’s service meter.
+They are stationary batteries that are installed on the customer’s site and are connected to the distribution system on the customer's side of the utility's service meter.
 This means they are not centrally controlled by the distribution network.
-BTM batteries are usually connected to energy consuming appliances like machinery, fans, pumps or combined heat and power (CHP) assets.
+BTM batteries are usually connected to energy-consuming appliances like machinery, fans, pumps, and combined heat and power (CHP) assets.

 Co-located batteries